SirJonthe/jobs/README.md

 ## About
 `jobs` is a minimalist library that introduces a the concept of jobs, or tasks, to C++11.

-A job, or a task, within the context of this library, is a tree of custom functionality that that executes in depth-first order.
+A job, or a task, within the context of this library, is a tree of custom functionality that that executes in depth-first order, mainly indended to be executed indefinitely until there are no more useful jobs to run or re-run.
 For every call to the job's main execution function, the job triggers not only its own custom code, but also that of its children.
 Jobs run forever until something triggers their termination.

 Jobs contain custom code that triggers during certain points in its life-time; During initialization, before child updates, after child updates, on notifications, and when falling out of scope.
 This allows the user to build complex, interactive systems.

-At its heart, this type of functionality is what you see in operating systems with how they handle multiple applications, where each job is analogous to an application, or a game engine, where each job is analogous to a game object.
+At its heart, this type of functionality is what you see in operating systems with how they handle multiple applications, where each job is analogous to an application, or game engines, where each job is analogous to a game object.

 ## Design
 `jobs` is intended to be minimal.
 It does not depend on STL, nor any other external library.
 It contains only the minimum amount of functionality to provide useful data structures.
 It exposes only the functionality and data structures needed to attain its goal, and keeps the implementation details private.

 ## Usage
-Some ease-of-use functionality is provided to get going quickly.
+`jobs` has one main class which the user will be interfacing most with, `cc0::jobs::job`.
+Additionally, the sub-class `cc0::jobs::jobs` provides some further refinements to the main class which makes it suitable as a root node, or compound node, in the job tree.
+Some ease-of-use functionality is provided to get going quickly, such as `cc0::jobs::run` which implements enough boiler plate code to just be able to make a single call to get the job tree executing.

 ## Building
 No special adjustments need to be made to build `jobs` except enabling C++11 compatibility or above.
 Simply include the relevant headers in your code and make sure the headers and source files are available in your compiler search paths.
 Using `g++` as an example, building is no harder than: